 I appreciate your patience reading this long story (please forgive my writing skill).
 I would REALLY love to know your thoughts.

 Sunny Zheng (Chinese: 郑鸽农), aka MrSunnyZ, is a Canadian professional web designer and graphic artist, with 10+ years experience in web/graphic/print/logo design and creative problem solving.
 Sunny is currently seeking freelance work, until he finds a full time position that can fully utilize his skills, experience and creativity, and appreciate his versatility, productivity and work ethic.

 Having a background in both architectural and structural design, trained in advanced internet development, Sunny has a fully balanced left brain and right brain.
 He enjoys designing web sites and creating all sorts of materials for sales and marketing teams.
-He also enjoys hand-coding standard-compliant web pages including the one you are visiting (with valid XHTML and CSS).
+He also enjoys hand-coding standard-compliant web pages including the one you are visiting.

 10/07/2011 - Got words from the organizer of the iheartlogos competition that my "Cancer Therapies Foundation" logo is a winner and will be published in the season two book.